 Suffice to summarise that other statutes listed in Appendix A were enacted for the common good and welfare of the population in general.
-Environmental Quality Act, 1974 for example was passed with the object of controlling and for example was passed with the object of controlling and regulating industries that causes pollution.
+Environmental Quality Act, 1974 for example was passed with the object of controlling and regulating industries that causes pollution.
 The problem of statutes remains the same.
 Is there enough officers to enforce those legislations?

-B. Legislation Indirectly Protecitng Consumers

-1. The Medical Act, 1971 (Act 50)
+- B. Legislation Indirectly Protecting Consumers - 1.
+The Medical Act, 1971 (Act 50)